SarahToscano/NLW-2/README.md

 ## :information_source: How To run?

-To clone and run this application, you'll need [Git](https://git-scm.com), Node.js and Yarn installed on your computer.
+To clone and run this application, you'll need [Git](https://git-scm.com), Node.js and Expo installed on your computer.

 ### Running API